ismailbayram/washer_project/README.md

 - `pip install -r reqirements.txt`
 - `./manage.py migrate`
 - install packages list in the `ubuntu_packages.txt` file
-- You should a file named `settings_local.py` in the settings directory and paste the below snippet into it.
+- You should create a file named `settings_local.py` in the settings directory and paste the below snippet into it.
 ```
 DEBUG = True
 ALLOWED_HOSTS = ['*']